aidamian/Project_1_nd893/Report.md

 #### 5.1 Log #1

-Below are the logs for `0.995 eps decay, 0.05 min epsilon`
+Below are the logs for `0.995 eps decay, 0.05 min epsilon`.
+The model is saved in file `model_1.pt`

 ```
 GPU: Tesla K80, Mem:11.2GB, Procs:13
 Initializing QNetwork: dueling=True